enonic/enonic-lib-qbrick/README.md

 }
 ```

-Note that the build.gradle file has two sections for repositories, add the repo below to both!
+Note that the build.gradle file has two sections for repositories, add the repo above to both!

 After that, you must include the lib in build.gradle under dependencies: